joelstrouts/blog/_posts/2019-07-08-Working-in-Hong-Kong-Part-1.md

 ## Laidlaw: The Dream Project

 There are two little projects I worked on long ago that I never dislodged from my mind and ended up becoming entangled with one another.
 The story of those two mini projects together tell the story of this bigger project I am now in the middle of.
-First, learning to code.
+First: learning to code.

-### 'Simple Programming Projects'
+### Division problems
-I was adamant, I would learn to program (to the detriment of my actual exam grades at the time).
+I was adamant (to the detriment of my actual exam grades at the time) - I _would_ learn to program.
 I had tried working through some courses on [codeacademy](https://codeacademy.com) but nothing really stuck, in the end what worked for me was playing around with making my own web-pages/websites[^1].
 To would google 'simple programming projects' and complete anything I could.
 There was one project, simple remit, that really intrigued me.
 The task was simply to create a web page with two elements: an input box, and a submit button.
 When you typed a number into the box and hit submit, the idea was that the webpage would then display one of two different responses:

-- "your number was a multiple of 6 :)", or:
+- "Your number WAS a multiple of 6 :)", or:
-- "Your number was not a multiple of 6 :("
+- "Your number WAS NOT a multiple of 6 :("

 Sure, not particularly interesting, but good coding practice I thought.
 Once I got it working I didn't move on right away but instead tried some variations on the core idea.
 First: Why six?
 It could have been any number, so I made the divisor a variable and played around with different values.
 Once It could handle any divisor I tried the idea of doing two divisibility checks at once - now the program showed two lines when you submitted your number: _Is your number a multiple of 6?_ AND _Is your number a multiple of 4?_.
 It was still pretty boring.
 I tried instead not one, not two, but a bunch.
 At that point it became a bit more interesting.

 The output looked like a 20 item checklist.
 As you cycled through inputs, the lines of text would perform a little dance as the divisors flicked on and off.
 There was a pleasing sort of pattern to it, the second line oscillating on and off with every next number, the third similar but instead going: on, off, off, on, off off.
 All of them related but not quite in sync.
 You could gleam something deeper was going on, but still, all of this information was being displayed in such a quaint way: lines of text of different length either affirming divisibility or stating lack thereof.
 Surely, _surely_, this should be represented graphically?
 Just literal check boxes would be superior to these verbose textual descriptions.
 The problem was: although I could picture in my mind what this far superior graphical replacement would look like, my programming abilities at the time were prohibitive of such an endeavour.

+#### Enter a whole number
 {% include components/division_checker.html %}
-{:.info}

 ### Prime Factor Knitting